 Planning Permission vs Building Regulations

-Failing to obtain the correct approvals can lead to costly remedial work later.
+Failing to obtain the correct approvals can lead to costly remedial work later — and complications when selling your home.

 Other Considerations When Extending Your Home

-Good planning at this stage helps ensure your home improvement adds value and avoids unnecessary disruption.
+Good planning at this stage helps ensure your house extension adds genuine value and avoids unnecessary disruption during and after the build.

 Final Thoughts for Liverpool Homeowners